JamesLMilner/terra-draw/guides/DEVELOPMENT.md

 Modes are another important concept in Terra Draw.
 Modes are a way to encapsulate specific logic for drawing a certain entity.
 For example, there are built in modes for drawing points, lines, polygons, circles and rectangles.

-Modes can go beyond just drawing however, for example the built in `TerraDrawSelectMode` allows for selection and editing of geometries that have previously been drawn.
-Another example of a mode that is not explicitly just editing is `TerraDrawRenderMode` which can be considered to be a 'view only mode' and used if you wanted to show some contextual data in your application alongside data that you want to edit.
+Modes can go beyond just drawing however, for example the built in `TerraDrawSelectMode` allows for selection and editing of geometries that have previously been drawn. `TerraDrawRenderMode` is a 'view only mode' and useful for showing non-editable data alongside editable data in your application.

 Assuming that a mode extends from `TerraDrawBaseMode`